fedosejev/radio-buttons-react/README.md

+**THIS REPOSITORY IS DEPRECATED.** Please go to: https://github.com/fedosejev/radio-buttons-in-react-16

+---

 # Simple example of how to use radio buttons with React.js.

-+ Step by step tutorial: http://react.tips/radio-buttons-in-reactjs/
+- Step by step tutorial: http://react.tips/radio-buttons-in-reactjs/
-+ See it in action: http://fedosejev.github.io/radio-buttons-react/
+- See it in action: http://fedosejev.github.io/radio-buttons-react/

 ## Install